 - Minimum opening deposit.
 You may be required to deposit at least a certain amount of money to open a savings account online.
 You won’t necessarily need to keep that money in your account after it’s open, but the requirement could still be a nuisance and limit your options.

 - Monthly maintenance or account fees.
 You may have to pay a monthly maintenance or account fee if you don’t meet activity or funding requirements, such as an average daily balance or several direct deposits each month.
 However, Chidester says online accounts are often the exception.
 “With most online savings accounts, it doesn’t matter if you have $1 or $100,000, they won’t charge a fee for not maintaining a minimum balance,” he says.
 “You won’t find arbitrary ‘maintenance’ fees either because your online account is low maintenance.”
-That’s good news, because bank fees can eat into your savings and negate your earnings.
+For example, the Discover Online Savings Account, named NerdWallet’s 2020 Best Savings Account, comes with no account fees.1 That’s good news, because bank fees can eat into your savings and negate your earnings.

 - Annual percentage yield (APY).
 If you’re looking to open a savings account online, you may have a short- or long-term savings goal in mind.
 Think emergency fund, home down payment or a trip abroad.
 Germano actually has multiple online savings accounts, one for each goal.
 Keep a close eye on the APY of different accounts to see which could give you the most interest earnings—the higher the interest rate, the more money you’ll be able to put toward your goals.